 Sprinkler systems can be very effective in controlling fires.
 They can be designed to protect life and/or property and may be regarded as a cost-effective solution for reducing the risks created by fire.
-Where installed, a sprinkler system is usually part of a package of fire precautions in a building and may form an integral part of the fire strategy for the building.
+Where installed, a sprinkler system is usually part of a package of fire precautions in a building.

-Sprinkler protection could give additional benefits, such as a reduction in the amount of portable firefighting equipment necessary, and the relaxation of restrictions in the design of buildings.
+Sprinkler protection could give additional benefits, such as a reduction in insurance premiums, a reduction in the amount of portable firefighting equipment necessary, and the relaxation of restrictions in the design of buildings.

-Guidance on the design and installation of new sprinkler systems and the maintenance of all systems is given in the Loss Prevention Council (LPC) Rules or BS EN 1284522 or BS 5306-260 and should only be carried out by a competent person.

-Routine maintenance by on-site personnel may include checking of pressure gauges, alarm systems, water supplies, any anti-freezing devices and automatic booster pump(s).
+Guidance on the design and installation of new sprinkler systems and the maintenance of all systems is given in the Loss Prevention Council (LPC) rules, 89 BS EN 1284522 and BS 5306-269 and should only be carried out by a competent person.
+Routine maintenance by on-site personnel may include checking of pressure guages, alarm systems, water supplies, any anti-freezing devices and automatic booster pump(s).